St Helens R.F.C.: Notable former players

 For all St Helens players with a Wikipedia article see List of St Helens RLFC past players.

 For all players who have gained international caps whilst playing for the club see List of St Helens RLFC international players.

 Best ever 17

 Throughout 2010, a select panel of fans, journalists, former players and club officials voted for the best 17 players ever to have played for St Helens, to commemorate the club's 120th and final year at Knowsley Road.

 Players receiving testimonial matches

-18 players have had benefit years or testimonials at St Helens, organised jointly by the club and the RFL.
-They honour ten years at the club, and the most recent player to receive one was fullback Paul Wellens for 2010.
+20 players have had benefit years or testimonials at St Helens, organised jointly by the club and the RFL.
+They honour ten years at the club, and the most recent player to receive one was loose forward Morgan Knowles in 2025.